Orophernes of Cappadocia

 Polybius wrote that Orophernes did not hold the kingdom for long.
 He thought that Orophernes despised traditional Cappadocian customs and "introduced the refined debauchery of Ionia."
 He lost his kingdom and life because he fell victim to the passion for money and sacrificed his life for this.
 This view was echoed by Athenaeus, who regarded the Ionian luxury Orophernes introduced as being artificial.

 Polybius wrote that Orophernes, who had amassed a great sum, deposited 400 talents in the city of Priene for a rainy day.
 The town later returned the money.
 In another passage he wrote that after he was restored, Ariarathes V, who thought that the money belonged to the kingdom, asked Priene to return the money to him.
 The town refused to give it to anyone else while Orophernes was alive.
 Ariarathes sent a force to devastate its territory.
 Priene, which had sent envoys to Rhodes, now appealed to the Romans, who ignored this.
 Polybius commented that "[t]he Prienians had based high hopes on their command of so large a sum but the result was just the opposite.
 For they paid the deposit back to Orophernes, and unjustly suffered considerable damage at the hands of King Ariarathes owing to this same deposit."

 According to Diodorus Siculus, when Orophernes' situation worsened, he was worried about the pay for his soldiers and was afraid about a possible mutiny.
 Since he was without funds, he plundered a temple of Zeus, which was considered inviolable, to pay the wage arrears.

 Today Orophernes is mainly known for a poem written by the celebrated modern Greek poet Constantine P. Cavafy in 1915.
 In meditating on a tetradrachm found in Priene, the poet wrote "Orophernes," on the pretender's life and his adventures.
+Only nine tetradrachms bearing the portrait of Orophernes are known to exist and numismatists regard them as the pinnacle of Hellenistic portrait coinage.
+The highest price achieved at auction was £200,000.